This page has been reviewed and updated to include changes that took effect on 15 September 2017.

 - a Company Director

-If litigation is successful, a court may impose orders against an employer.
-Those court orders may make the employer:
+If litigation is successful, a court may impose orders against a person found to have done the wrong thing.
+Those court orders may:

-- pay an amount of money as a penalty for not doing what the law says (of up to $10 800 per contravention for an individual and $54 000 per contravention for a body corporate)
+- make a person pay an amount of money as a penalty for not doing what the law says (up to $12 600 per contravention for an individual and $63 000 per contravention for companies)

-- pay an employee their outstanding entitlements (plus interest)
+- make an employer or other person pay an employee their outstanding entitlements (plus interest)

-- stop doing or not doing something (an injunction or interim injunction) for example, stop discriminating against an employee
+- restrain someone from doing something (an injunction or interim injunction) for example, stop discriminating against an employee, or

-- pay an employee compensation for loss suffered, or
+- pay an employee compensation for loss suffered.

 For information about our recent litigations, go to Litigation outcomes.